Summary

 •

-Design ops and product ops share many similarities and should ideally work in tandem rather than isolation.
+Design ops and product ops share many functions and skillsets but serve different organizational areas.

 -